-- In accordance with the legislation referred to in the employment document and with standard practices in the country or the organisation where the individual staff member is currently working; - Not recoverable by the employer.
+- Provided for in an employment document or by law; - In accordance with the legislation referred to in the employment document and with standard practices in the country or the organisation where the individual staff member is currently working; - Not recoverable by the employer.

-Staff costs are reimbursed according to a real cost approach based on the monthly working time dedicated by a staff member to the project (full time or part time on the project) without the obligation to establish a separate working time registration system (e.g. timesheets).
+Staff costs are reimbursed according to a real cost approach based on the monthly working time dedicated by a staff member to the project (full time or part time on the project82) without the obligation to establish a separate working time registration system (e.g. timesheets).
 The proportion of the monthly salary dedicated to the project is fixed in the task assignment template made available to the partners on Jems/by the Programme.
 The assignment template is a compulsory document which must be completed, signed and kept up to date for each employee declaring staff costs in the framework of an Interreg Euro-MED project.